-The Company had the following warrant activity during the six months ended June 30, 2024:
+The Company had the following warrant activity during the nine months ended September 30, 2024:

-In connection with the issuance of the Platinum convertible note, the Company also issued to Platinum an amended and restated common stock purchase warrant dated February 2, 2024 to purchase 189,334 shares of common stock at an exercise price per share of \$3.69717.
-The term of the Platinum warrant expires on June 22, 2028.
-The Platinum convertible note may not be converted, and the Platinum warrant may not be exercised, to the extent that after giving effect to such conversion and/or exercise, Platinum (together with its affiliates) would beneficially own in excess of 4.99% of the common stock outstanding immediately after giving effect to such conversion and/or exercise.
+In connection with the issuance of the Platinum convertible note, the Company issued to Platinum an amended and restated common stock purchase warrant dated February 2, 2024 to purchase 189,334 shares of common stock at an exercise price per share of \$.69717.
 On March 18, 2024, Platinum exercised the Platinum warrant and received 137,367 shares of common stock.
 Platinum forfeited 51,967 shares.